mraja-hub/interactive-org-chart/README.md

 - **Responsive UI**: Sidebar controls are always visible; employee list is scrollable.
 - **Accessible & Modern Design**: Clean layout, color contrasts, and keyboard navigation support.

+## Why Bun?

+This project uses [Bun](https://bun.sh/) as the JavaScript runtime and package manager, alongside Vite for fast development and builds.
+Bun offers:

+- Much faster installs and script execution than npm or yarn
+- Native TypeScript and JSX support
+- Improved developer experience with modern features
+- Seamless compatibility with Vite and React

+**Note:** You must use Bun for all commands (not npm or yarn).

 ## Architecture & File Structure

 ```